KodeWorker/Python-Design-Patterns/readme.md

         v
     [state.Handler()]

+- Define a Context class to present a single interface to the outside world.
+- Define a State abstract base class.
+- Represent the different states of the state machine as derived classes of the State base class.
+- Maintain a pointer to the current state in the context class
+- To change the state of the state machine, change the current state pointer

 [Description #2]
 The state design is a behavioral design pattern, which is also sometimes referred to as an objects for states pattern.